-- 1 SCR tank - 2 Fuel tank
+1 - SCR tank

+2 - Fuel tank

 The SCR system consists of an SCR fuel tank, lines and a metering valve and forms an optimised electrical-hydraulic unit.
 The position of the SCR tank, the heated metering line and their relative position to the vehicle shall not be changed (see chapter 7.3.2.
 "Exhaust system").
 If a modification to the exhaust system with SCR system due to body design, removal or conversion is nevertheless required, this may have consequences relevant to registration.
-Please contact the body builder's support team in advance regarding the extent of your conversion so that we can advise you.
+Please contact the converter's support team in advance regarding the extent of your conversion so that we can advise you.

-The following views of the vehicles from below can be helpful
+- The following views of the vehicles from below can be helpful

-More information and safety instructions for the SCR system can be found in the Owner's Manual for your vehicle and the Workshop Manuals of Volkswagen AG on the Internet:
+More information and safety instructions for the SCR system can be found in the Owner's Manual for your vehicle and the Workshop Manuals of Volkswagen AG on the Internet: https://volkswagen.erwinstore.com/erwin/showHome.do